ProjectPythia/pythia-foundations/_preview/372/_sources/foundations/github/github-issues.md

 This discussion brings up a resource relevant to the repository that could help others, but it is not suggesting a change like an issue would.
 Other Discussions might include announcements, Q&A, or general thoughts about the repository.

-GitHub also makes it simple to reference a Discussion in an Issue (and vice verse), which can help provide background and context for a piece of work.
+GitHub also makes it simple to reference a Discussion in an Issue (and vice versa), which can help provide background and context for a piece of work.

 ---